-The Thunderbolt II can be serviced and operated from austere bases with limited facilities near battle areas.
+The Thunderbolt II can be serviced and operated from bases with limited facilities near battle areas.
 Many of the aircraft's parts are interchangeable left and right, including the engines, main landing gear and vertical stabilizers.
-Avionics equipment includes multi-band communications; Global Positioning System and inertial navigations systems; infrared and electronic countermeasures against air-to-air and air-to-surface threats.
-And, it has a heads-up display to display flight and weapons delivery information.

-Primary function: close air support, airborne forward air control, combat search and rescue
+Primary Function: A-10 -- close air support, airborne forward air control, combat search and rescue

 Contractor: Fairchild Republic Co.

 Thrust: 9,065 pounds each engine

 Length: 53 feet, 4 inches (16.16 meters)

 Wingspan: 57 feet, 6 inches (17.42 meters)